 Omiyage, beautifully packaged souvenirs brought back from one's travels, are an important part of the gift giving culture in Japan.
 We are excited to offer our first Omiyage with this wonderful box that contains two bottles of Iio Jozo's artisanal vinegar.

 For both of these vinegars Iio-san uses pesticide-free rice and spring water to first make sake, which he then ferments into vinegar.
 The Pure Rice Vinegar is made using 200 grams of rice per liter - which is five times the minimum amount required by law.
 The Pure Premium Rice Vinegar goes even further, using 320 grams of rice to make a liter.
 Both are exceptional products that deserve a place in your pantry.

 Iio Jozo is a 123 year old vinegar company located on the Sea of Japan near the town of Miyazu.
 By controlling the process from start to finish and sticking to traditional production methods, Iio-san produces what is arguably the highest quality rice vinegar in Japan.

-Ingredients: water, soy beans, salt
+Ingredients: water, soy bean, wheat, salt